 The Company's restricted stock awards typically vest in either one year or three equal annual installments with the first installment vesting one year from grant date.
 The Company granted a total of 162,500 shares of performance based restricted stock during 2016 with performance measured on meeting a revenue target based on growth for fiscal year 2017 and vesting in three equal installments with the first installment vesting upon measurement of the goal.
 In addition, a maximum of 108,333 additional shares are available to be earned based on exceeding the revenue goal.
-Assumptions used to determine the value of performance based grants of restricted stock include the probability of achievement of the specified revenue targets.
-Compensation cost for performance based restricted stock requires significant judgment regarding probability of achieving the performance objectives and compensation cost is re-measured at every reporting period.
-As a result compensation cost could vary significantly during the performance measurement period.
+The Company expects approximately 190,000 shares to be earned under the performance grant with 63,200 shares vested on the measurement date and approximately 63,200 shares vesting on the second and third anniversary of the initial vesting.